-The reason with which they are endued, and by which they can distinguish between good and evil; the principle of religion which is planted in them; their intercourse [or: interaction jvv] with each other, which is preserved from being broken up by certain sacred bonds; the regard to what is becoming, and the sense of shame which guilt awakens in them, as well as their continuing to be governed by laws; all these things are clear indications of pre-eminent and celestial wisdom.8 neighbour does not believe in Christ, but he is a very moral person."
+The reason with which they are endued, and by which they can distinguish between good and evil; the principle of religion which is planted in them; their intercourse [or: interaction jvv] with each other, which is preserved from being broken up by certain sacred bonds; the regard to what is becoming, and the sense of shame which quilt awakens in them, as well as their continuing to be governed by laws; all these things are clear indications of pre-eminent and celestial wisdom.8

+For example, an unbeliever may have a strong conviction that a husband should remain loyal to his wife.
+Sometimes we say, "My neighbour does not believe in Christ, but he is a very moral person."
 Well, that general sense of duty and morality, says Calvin, is a remnant of the image of God.
 It is not a springboard by which unbelievers can launch themselves into the blessing of eternal salvation.
 However, it is something which preserves civil order in society (cf. CD III/IV 4).